The Horsforth Shed

 In Spring 2019 St James Parish Church Council took the decision to repurpose the redundant Scout Hut to serve the local area as a community workshop – the ‘Horsforth Shed’.
 Years of disuse and decay meant that considerable renovation was needed to make the building serviceable.

 The initial hope was to complete enough of the renovation to start equipping and operating the workshop by late Spring 2020.
 The Shed would be staffed by suitably qualified volunteers.
-The corona virus outbreak meant that we had to temporarily suspend work during the spring.
+The corona virus outbreak meant that we had to temporarily suspend work during the spring of 2020.

-During the summer after receiving a donation of Personal Protective Equipment we were able to restart work and re-connect with those who have struggled with social isolation whilst ensuring we keep to the required protocols.
-Unfortunately the latest wave of virus has meant once again we have had to suspend work.
+During the summer of 2020 after receiving a donation of Personal Protective Equipment we were able to restart work and reconnect with those who have struggled with social isolation whilst ensuring we keep to the required protocols.
+Unfortunately the last wave of virus has meant once again we have had to suspend work for a period.

 What are Community Workshops?